Deep Reinforcement Learning meets Graph Neural Networks: exploring a routing optimization use case: Conclusion

 \section{Conclusion}

 In this paper, we presented a DRL architecture based on GNNs that is able to generalize to unseen network topologies.
-The use of GNNs to model the network environment allow the DRL agent to operate in different networks than those used for training.
-We believe that the lack of generalization was the main obstacle preventing the deployment of existing DRL-based solutions in production networks.
-Thus, the proposed architecture is the first step towards the development of a new generation of DRL-based products for networking.
+The use of GNNs to model the network environment allows the DRL agent to operate in different networks than those used for training.
+We believe that the lack of generalization was the main obstacle preventing the use and deployment of DRL in production networks.
+The proposed architecture represents a first step towards the development of a new generation of DRL-based products for networking.

-In order to show the generalization capabilities of our DRL+GNN architecture, we selected a classical problem in the field of OTN.
-This served as a baseline benchmark to validate the generalization performance of our model.
-Our results show that our model is able to sustain a similar accuracy in a network never seen during training.
-Previous DRL solutions based on traditional neural network architectures are not able to generalize to other topologies.
+In order to show the generalization capabilities of our DRL+GNN solution, we selected a classic problem in the field of optical networks.
+This served as a baseline benchmark to validate the generalization performance of our architecture.
+Our results show that the proposed DRL+GNN agent is able to effectively operate in networks never seen during training.
+Previous DRL solutions based on traditional neural network architectures were not able to generalize to other topologies.

-Our ongoing work is focused on applying our DRL+GNN architecture to more complex routing and networking problems.
-Given the generalization performance shown by GNNs for modeling more complex scenarios, we are confident similar results will also be obtained when combined with DRL.
+A fundamental challenge that remains to be addressed towards the deployment of DRL techniques for self-driving networks is their black-box nature.
+DRL does not provide guaranteed performance for all network scenarios and its operation cannot be understood easily by humans.
+As a result, DRL-based solutions are inherently complex to troubleshoot and debug by network operators.
+In contrast, computer networks have been built around well-understood analytical and heuristic techniques, and such mechanisms are based on well-known assumptions that perform reasonably well across different scenarios.
+Such issues are not unique to self-driving networks, but rather common to the application of machine learning to many critical use-cases, such as self-driving cars.